goran-mahovlic/had2019-playground/projects/bootloader/README.md

 remove non-OTP write protection, overwrite bootloader and leave FLASH chip unprotected.

-Generally ISSI FLASH should be always safe and reversible.
+ISSI FLASH should be always safe and reversible.
-For Winbond users must be careful, because protection can be also based on non-reversible OTP status register lock bit and in that case, there is no known way to remove protection.
+Winbond FLASH protection can set non-reversible
+OTP status register lock bit and in that case, there is no known way to remove protection.

 # FLASH the multiboot image